Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-google-cloud-tasks/README.md

     // Used to distinguish taskQueues within the same
     // Google Project (if you have OTAP environments in the same project for example)
     queueSuffix: 'plugin-test',
+    // Default amount of retries when no job.retries is given
+    defaultRetries: 15,
   }),
 ];
 ```